is00hcw/maven4enterprise/README.md

 ## Goal

-- Serve as a ready-to-use starting point for enterprise and commercial maven-based (not have to be JAVA, could by any JVM based language) development.
+- Serve as a ready-to-use starting point for enterprise and commercial maven-based (do not have to be JAVA, could by any JVM based language) development.

 ## Usage